-FSS is committed to reducing regulatory burdens on business where possible, in line with the Scottish Government’s approach to better regulation.
-This is reflected in the FSS regulatory strategy which establishes how we will fulfil our statutory consumer protection and other regulatory functions to support a responsible and flourishing food and drink sector.
+We are committed to reducing regulatory burdens on business where possible, in line with the Scottish Government’s approach to better regulation.
+This is reflected in our regulatory strategy which establishes how we will fulfil our statutory consumer protection and other regulatory functions to support a responsible and flourishing food and drink sector.

 The Scottish Government has a well-established better regulation agenda that aims to eliminate obsolete and inefficient regulation, tackle inconsistencies in regulatory systems and enhance Scotland's competitiveness by championing the five principles of Better Regulation.